Youth Water Council

 Azure Johnson at the Weekend Camp

-Next, YWC council members are guided through the implementation of their very own Innovative Project during scheduled virtual sessions and a weekend camp!
+Next, YWC council members are guided through the creation of their Innovative Project during scheduled virtual sessions and a weekend camp!
 The team will have the opportunity to work on an environmental cause that speaks to them while learning project management skills along the way!

 Expand Image